butaixianran/DazToBlender/README.md

-# Daz To Blender For Blender 3.X
+# Daz To Blender Bridge For Blender 3.X

 **This fork did some really good updates, it comes with 14 new features and 3 bug fixing.**